dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies20](/images/goalies20.png)

 The dendrogram for Ward's method shows a bit of why k-means with a large nstart may have picked up the 2-3 clusters it did.
-You have the starters and backups, then you have backups with several games, the full time backups, vs. part time backups up from the minors.
+You have the starters and backups, then you have backups with several games vs. part time backups up from the minors.

+### 5.2.
+Starters

 Starters are the most interesting.
 Let's just look at the starters and see how they cluster out.